-The Cambridge AICE Diploma offers breadth across the curriculum and depth in core-academic subjects as well at student- selected elective areas.
+The Cambridge AICE Diploma offers breadth across the curriculum and depth in core-academic subjects as well as student- selected elective areas.
 The Cambridge AICE Diploma is made up of individual Cambridge Advanced AS & A Levels, which have widespread international standing as educational qualifications.
-By demanding knowledge from three different subject groups, Mathematics & Sciences, Languages, Arts & Humanities plus the core compulsory subject, AS Level Global Perspectives & Research, the Cambridge AICE Diploma provides a broad, balanced, leading-edge curriculum.
-It maintains flexibility and choice by allowing students to choose subjects at different levels based on their interests and postsecondary goals.
+By demanding knowledge from three different subject groups.
+Mathematics & Sciences, Languages, Arts & Humanities plus the core compulsory subject, AS Level Global Perspectives & Research, the Cambridge AICE Diploma provides a broad, balanced, leading-edge curriculum.
+It maintains flexibility and choice by allowing students to choose subjects at different levels based on their interests and post-secondary goals.
 Course content is established by the Cambridge Advanced Curriculum and exceeds minimum graduation requirements of Polk County Schools and the State of Florida.
 If a student receives a Cambridge Diploma and completes a minimum of 100 hours of community service, the student qualifies for the Florida Bright Futures Scholarship.
 Students who complete the Cambridge Diploma curriculum will satisfy district and state graduation requirements.
-Completion of the Cambridge Diploma curriculum means that a student does not have to take

-Personal Fitness, Physical Education, Practical Performing Arts, or an online course in order to satisfy state and local graduation requirements.
+Completion of the Cambridge Diploma curriculum means that a student does not have to take Personal Fitness, Physical Education, or Practical Performing Arts, or an online course in order to satisfy state and local graduation requirements.
 All other state and local requirements are included in the Cambridge Diploma curriculum.
 If a student withdraws from the Cambridge Program, he/she will be required to complete all district and state requirements for graduation and requirements for the Florida Bright Futures Scholarship.

 Admission to the Cambridge School is determined by the completion of the Cambridge online application and rank ordered scoring on a nationally normed and recognized standardized test administered to students during their 8th grade year in preparation for enrollment in 9th grade.
 Online testing applications for the Cambridge Program will be available for eighth grade students.
-Open enrollment, The School Choice Application window, Cambridge meeting, and testing dates are made available on the Polk County The School Board website in November each year.
-Official invitations to a high school Cambridge Program are granted to students who apply and meet the middle school promotion and standardized test requirement.
+School Choice Application window dates, Cambridge meeting dates and testing dates will be available on the Polk County School Board website prior to the start of the Application window.